acquia-pso/cog_tools/README.md

 `drush theme:enable durian`

-Remove the module from your repository after development tasks are done.
+Remove the module from your repository after you have finished creating your subtheme(s).

 `rm -rf docroot/modules/custom/cog_tools`